Foblex Flow

 • Positions, if you want them persisted (the library tracks them during a drag, but the canonical value lives in your state)

-The golden rule of Foblex Flow: the library never mutates your data silently.
+The golden rule of the stateless core: the library never mutates your application-owned data silently.

 Every user interaction that would change the graph is surfaced as an event.
-The library does not write back into your signals or services.
+In this mode, the library does not write back into your signals or services.
 It waits.

 Concrete events on the fDraggable directive: